Big Brother Brasil 4

-Big Brother Brasil 4 was the fourth season of Big Brother Brasil which premiered January 13, 2004 with the season finale airing April 6, 2004 on the Rede Globo television network.
+Big Brother Brasil 4 was the fourth season of Big Brother Brasil which premiered January 13, 2004, with the season finale airing April 6, 2004, on the Rede Globo television network.

 The show was produced by Endemol Globo and presented by news reporter Pedro Bial and directed by Jose Bonifacio Brasil de Oliveira.
 The prize award was R$500.000 without tax allowances.

 The winner was 21-year-old nanny Gecilda "Cida" dos Santos from Mangaratiba, Rio de Janeiro.

-She was the first woman to win the show in Brazil and the youngest winner ever.
+She was the first woman to win the show in Brazil.

-Solange from this season was considered for production to return as a veteran in Big Brother Brasil 13, but unfortunately did not return.

 Overview

 There were fourteen housemates competing for the grand prize.
 The season lasted 85 days, an increase of one week over the previous season.
 Housemates Marcela and Solange were involved in what is considered until today the worst fight in all seasons.

-Reunion Show
+Reunion show

 The reunion was hosted by Pedro Bial and aired on April 11, 2004.
 All the former housemates, attended.
 Cristiano ended up winning the "Big Boss Prize" which awarded a new Fiat Stilo.
 He won over Marcela with 70% of the fans' vote.